MLS News: New England Revolution fire Brad Friedel | Goal.com

 Interim coach Lapper joined New England at the same time as Friedel, after spells as an assistant with the U.S. Under-19’s, West Virginia University and nine years with the Columbus Crew.

-Lapper won 43 caps for the United States Men’s National team in a playing career that took in spells at Wolfsburg and Southend United, before a six-season stint with Columbus.
+Lapper won 43 caps for the U.S. national team in a playing career that took in spells at Wolfsburg and Southend United, before a six-season stint with Columbus.

-A former USMNT standout, Friedel earned 84 caps with the national team representing them at two World Cups.
+A former USMNT standout, Friedel earned 84 caps with the national team representing the USA at two World Cups.

-The ex-Blackburn star was the U.S. No. 1 during their run to the quarter-finals in 2002, earning the nickname “The Human Wall”.
+The former Blackburn star was the U.S. No. 1 during their run to the quarterfinals in 2002, earning the nickname “The Human Wall”.

-Lapper’s first game in charge will be on May 11 against San Jose Earthquakes.
+Lapper’s first game in charge will be on May 11 against the San Jose Earthquakes.